paralin/goscript/gs/reflect/ANALYSIS.md

 ## Overall Assessment

-The GoScript reflect package has a **solid foundation** with most core functionality implemented:
+The GoScript reflect package has a **comprehensive foundation** with most core functionality implemented:

-- ✅ **Strong**: Type system, Value operations, basic constructors, deep equality
+- ✅ **Strong**: Type system, Value operations, basic constructors, deep equality, **channel operations**
 - ⚠️ **Partial**: Function reflection, method operations
-- ❌ **Missing**: Channel operations, unsafe operations, some type constructors
+- ❌ **Missing**: Unsafe operations, some type constructors

-The implementation appears designed for JavaScript/TypeScript interoperability rather than full Go runtime compatibility, which explains the absence of unsafe operations and some low-level features.
+The implementation appears designed for JavaScript/TypeScript interoperability rather than full Go runtime compatibility, which explains the absence of unsafe operations and some low-level features. **Channel operations are now fully implemented and tested**, making this a robust reflect package for GoScript's use cases.